michael-sumner/go-make-things/content/articles/2017-12-19-converting-a-string-to-an-array-with-vanilla-javascript.md

 - Code
 - JavaScript
 date: '2017-12-19'
+permalink: /converting-a-string-to-an-array-with-vanilla-javascript/
 title: Converting a string to an array with vanilla JavaScript
+url: /2017/12/19/converting-a-string-to-an-array-with-vanilla-javascript
 ---

-Yesterday, we looked at [how to convert an array to a string](/converting-an-array-to-a-string-with-vanilla-javascript/).
+Yesterday, we looked at [how to convert an array to a string](https://gomakethings.com/converting-an-array-to-a-string-with-vanilla-javascript/).
 Today, let's look at how to do the exact opposite: convert a string to an array.

 The `String.split()` method converts a string into an array of strings, splitting the string every time it matches against a set of characters you provide as an argument.
 You can also optionally tell it to stop after a certain number of matches by passing in a number as a second argument.